 We found a DNA helix model represented by the 4 suits in a deck of cards in the tunnels that we recognized from pictures of the original Science Pavilion Exhibits during the 1962 World’s Fair.

 This particular model was a part of the “Development of Science” Building, now currently known as Building 4.
 As the second building in the intended Science Pavilion sequence, the “Development of Science” Building was filled with displays intended to address “the development of science from simplest beginnings” and to “show how man has improved his ability to see, define, measure, and predict events of the natural world”.

 It came with this photo…

-Okay, first of all.
-How big is their underground tunnel system?
-Are they talking supervillain lair big or just a place to park some cars?
-More importantly why is a piece of history like this languishing in a tunnel?
-I know that it is probably because of budget issues or maybe they don’t have a place it would fit, but I hope that those are two issues they might want to think about overcoming.
+Okay, firstly, how big is their underground tunnel system?
+Are they talking super villain lair big or just a place to park some cars?
+More importantly, why is a piece of history like this languishing in a tunnel?
+I know that it is probably because of budget issues, or maybe they don’t have a place it would fit, but I hope that those are two issues they might want to think about overcoming.